phillipleblanc/spiceai-fed-demo/README.md

 Spice.ai is a unified SQL query interface and portable runtime to locally accelerate, and query data sourced from any database, data warehouse, or data lake.

-Spice.ai natively uses Arrow for all operations - so it's fast, and applications can take advantage of a unified data model across all data sources.
-So instead of having to deal with provider specific formats, you have a single query interface that returns all data in Arrow, which a wide variety of tools can leverage without any serialization costs.
+Spice.ai natively uses Arrow - so it's fast, and your applications can take advantage of a unified data model for query results across any data source.

-I've got a repo here pre-configured with a few data sources I want my apps to be able to use.
+I've already got a repo here pre-configured with a few data sources I want my apps to be able to use.
 First I'll start the runtime:

 3. Start the Spice.ai runtime